damienjburks/cloud-resume-challenge/README.md

 ## Project Overview

-This project is part of my GCP Cloud Resume Challenge, where I created and deployed a cloud-based resume using various Google Cloud services.
+This project is part of my Cloud Resume Challenge, where I created and deployed a cloud-based resume using various Google Cloud services _(for now)_.
+The future state of this project is to create a multi-cloud resume API that folks can call.

-The Cloud Resume Challenge helped me demonstrate my skills in cloud computing and modern infrastructure as code practices.
+The Cloud Resume API Challenge helped me demonstrate my skills in cloud computing and modern infrastructure as code practices.
 This project includes setting up a serverless function, a cloud storage bucket, and a NoSQL database to serve and manage my resume.

-To view the JSON output of my resume, please click on the link: <https://us-central1-dsb-innovation-hub.cloudfunctions.net/cloud-resume>
+To view the JSON output of my resume in GCP, please click on the link: <https://us-central1-dsb-innovation-hub.cloudfunctions.net/cloud-resume>

 ### Key Components and Google Cloud Services Used